alanng10/class-lang/Docue/Article/Word/a.md

 Word "level" has meaning that is tiered stop.

+Word "edit" has meaning that is text edit.

 Word "auto" has meaning that is entity to do effect.

 Word "node" has meaning that is entity.